k5cents/mdbr/README.md

 #> # … with 1,448 more rows
 ```

-Tables can also be exported to a character string, the console, or a
+Tables can also be exported to a character vector, the console, or a
 text file.

 ``` r